-Law 8/2015 on urgent measures to introduce mechanisms for the recovery and resolution of banking entities, dated 2 April 2015.
+Law 7/2021 on recovery and resolution of banking and investment entities, dated 29 April 2021.
 This piece of legislation is based on the provisions within BRRD.
 In addition, this law regulates the nature and legal status of the AREB as the competent authority and the FAREB, with the aim of financing the measures agreed by the AREB.

 The Memorandum of Understanding ("MoU") was signed between Andorra and Spain on 4 April 2011.
-The MoU: (i) constitutes an agreement for a consolidated cooperation in the supervisory framework between the AFA and the Bank of Spain ("Banco de España"); (ii) establishes the terms of the protocol for the relationship and collaboration between both authorities; and (iii) enables the supervisory authority of the country of origin to request information of consolidated risks of banking groups from the relevant authority of the country where the entity has subsidiaries.
+The MoU: (i) constitutes an agreement for consolidated cooperation in the supervisory framework between the AFA and the Bank of Spain ("Banco de España"); (ii) establishes the terms of the protocol for the relationship and collaboration between both authorities; and (iii) enables the supervisory authority of the country of origin to request information of consolidated risks of banking groups from the relevant authority of the country where the entity has subsidiaries.